Westall railway station: Platforms and services

-Westall has one side platform (Platform 1) and one island platform with two faces (Platforms 2 and 3), linked by a footbridge.
+The station is served by Pakenham and Cranbourne line trains.
+It has one side platform (Platform 1) and one island platform with two faces (Platforms 2 and 3), linked by a footbridge.
 Access to the platforms is via stairs and lifts.

 The side platform features a customer service window, an enclosed waiting room and toilets, while the island platform features an enclosed waiting room.
 A number of services terminate at Westall and return to the city.

-It is served by Pakenham and Cranbourne line trains.